boldijar/python-labs/lab3.md

  * find out the longest sequence of numbers where all the numbers are greater and equal than 0 and smaller or equal than 10.
  * exit the application

+Extra feature: if an error is thrown, you will be promt to open the documentation.

 ## See a menu with options
 You can see the next menu: